Tropical Storm Arthur forms, 1st named storm of season | WTOP

-The U.S. National Hurricane Center in Miami issued a tropical storm warning for North Carolina’s Outer Banks in its 5 a.m.
-Sunday advisory.
-At that time, the storm’s center was located about 380 miles (610 kilometers) south-southwest of Cape Hatteras, North Carolina.
-Arthur had top sustained winds of 40 mph (65 kph) and was moving to the north-northeast at 9 mph (14 kph), slowing slightly from 13 mph (20 kph).
+The U.S. National Hurricane Center in Miami issued a tropical storm warning for North Carolina’s Outer Banks on Sunday.
+At 8 a.m.
+EDT, the storm’s center was located about 355 miles (571 kilometers) south-southwest of Cape Hatteras, North Carolina.
+Arthur had top sustained winds of 40 mph (65 kph) and was moving to the north-northeast at 9 mph (about 14 kph).

-Forecasts say Arthur will stay well offshore of Florida, Georgia and South Carolina on Sunday and then approach the North Carolina coast on Monday, where it will drop 1-3 inches of rain Sunday night and Monday.
+Forecasts say Arthur will stay well offshore of Florida, Georgia and South Carolina on Sunday and then approach the North Carolina coast on Monday, where it will drop 1 to 3 inches of rain Sunday night and Monday.

 The tropical storm warning was issued for parts of North Carolina’s coast, from Surf City to Duck, including Pamlico and Albemarle Sounds.